VOICE OF EXPERIENCE

 - We funded point-of-sale terminals to allow fast, accurate accounting for meals taken.

-- By 2019 the number of breakfasts served since the program began in fiscal year 2013 has increased by 18 percent, while federal reimbursement monies during the same period grew by 20 percent.
+- By 2019 the number of breakfasts served since the program began in fiscal year 2013 had increased by 18 percent, while federal reimbursement monies during the same period grew by 20 percent.

-- Starting in April 2020, more children are gaining access to breakfast due to the bundling of breakfast with lunch in meal packs that schools have been providing since the start of the pandemic.
+- Starting in April 2020, more children began to gain access to breakfast due to the bundling of breakfast with lunch in meal packs that schools have been providing since the start of the pandemic.

 At Andersen United Community School in Minneapolis, an uptick in energy with morning meal access, where we funded several food carts that put food in locations where students could have access between classes.